 #7 | Utilize Cricut or Chalkboards for Wedding Signage

-Rather than printed wedding signage, use chalkboards to hand-write wedding signage or, if you’re writing skills are sub par and you’re afraid your wedding guests will think your five year old neice helped with your wedding calligraphy, then maybe opt for tools like Cricut.
+Rather than printed wedding signage, use chalkboards to hand-write wedding signage or, if you’re writing skills are sub par and you’re afraid your wedding guests will think your five year old niece helped with your wedding calligraphy, then maybe opt for tools like Cricut.

 If you’re not particularly crafty, fear not – Cricut has got you covered.
 This handy product can handle any DIY wedding project involving cutting paper, felt, vinyl, fabric and other materials such as leather, matboard, and wood.
 Use it to create custom signs, table numbers, and more.

-Repurpose it for other events
+- Repurposing wedding decor for other events

-In conclusion, creating stunning wedding decorations on a budget is completely possible.
+Creating stunning wedding decorations on a budget is completely possible.
 With a little creativity and some strategic planning, you can create a beautiful wedding atmosphere without spending a fortune.
 Whether you opt for DIY décor, thrifted items, or bulk purchases, there are plenty of ways to make your wedding décor dreams a reality.

 Happy Planning!